strongloop/strongloop.com2/_posts/2019-04-30-building-online-game-with-loopback-4-pt1.md

 ### Model

-Model is like the class in Java or a table in relational database.
+A model is like the class in Java or a table in relational database.
 It is an entity with one or more properties.
 A model may also have relationships with other models.
 For example, a `student` model could have properties like `studentID`, `name`, and `GPA`.
 It may also have one or more entity of `course` model and belong to a `school` model.

 We will delve more deeply into the model relationship in next blog.
 In this episode let's simply create a `character` model first.
 The `character` model has following properties: